enrightc/The-Gourmet-Cake-Club/README.md

 # The Gourmet Cake Club

 The Gourmet Cake Club provides a go-to destination for an exquisite assortment of beautifully crafted cakes.
-Explore our monthly feature, the "Cake of the Month," which features a delightful cake with detailed recipes and ingredients for a tempting experience.
+Explore the monthly feature, the "Cake of the Month", which features a delightful cake with detailed recipes and ingredients for a tempting experience.
 If you're hungry for more, sign up to receive additional sweet surprises directly to your inbox.
-Explore our "Baking Tips" section to find answers to common cake-making queries.
+Explore the "Baking Tips" section to find answers to common cake-making queries.
 Join us in celebrating the art of baking with each visit.

 Visit Gourmet Cake Clubs website here [The Gourmet Cake Club](https://enrightc.github.io/Gourmet-Cake-Club-Website/)